sal55/langs/pcl8.md

 ### PCL IL Instructions

 More info about instruction layouts and a key to the table is provided later.
+But I will mention that 'Load' and 'Store' are used in place of 'Push' and 'Pop', because the latter tended to get confused with hardware Push and Pop instructions.

 #### Main IL Instructions:
 ````